emartech/pgarchive/README.md

 ## Release Status

-This is a very early alpha software.
+This is a early alpha software.
 You will need to change parameters and possibly code in a shell script to make this work for you.

+Release 4.x supports PostgreSQL 9.4 and 9.5.

 It is used in production at [emarsys.com] to back up large (up to 1TB sizec, 100GB WAL per day) databases and you may find it useful or at least inspirational.